envirosolutionspl/integrator_uslug_danych_przestrzennych/README.md

 ## License

-The plugin is distributed under an **Open Source License**, allowing you to use, modify, and share it freely according to the license terms.
+The plugin is distributed under an **GPL-3.0** license, allowing you to use, modify, and share it freely according to the license terms.

 ## Reporting Issues